A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Background

 \subsection{Annotation efforts for 3D datasets}

-Annotating point clouds is challenging which usually requires special training due to the unique characteristics of point-cloud data.
-It faces several new challenges compared with annotating data of other modalities such as images.
-First, the display of point clouds is often unaligned with human perceptions.
-Point clouds are often incomplete, sparse, and may not contain color information, leading to rich ambiguity in point semantics and point geometries.
-Second, 3D view changes complicate the annotation process greatly which even cause motion sickness for annotators.
-Hence, point cloud annotators require good expertise and experience to ensure annotation accuracy and consistency while labelling, e.g., 3D bounding boxes and point-wise categories for 3D detection and segmentation tasks.
+Annotating point clouds is challenging due to their unique data characteristics.
+Unlike images, point clouds are often incomplete, sparse, and lack color information, leading to ambiguities in both semantics and geometries.
+Additionally, changes in 3D views complicate the annotation process and can even cause motion sickness.
+Hence, 3D annotators require special training to produce accurate and consistent annotations for various 3D visual perception tasks.

-Third, fully automatic point cloud annotation is still infeasible at the current stage.
-Although some tool such as semi-automatic labelling has been explored to streamline the process, the annotation accuracy remains low and plenty of manual efforts are required to inspect and correct the automatic annotations.
-Though different approaches have been proposed to simplify the manual annotation process, most of they do not generalize well with various extra requirements.
-For instance, Behley et al.~\cite{behley2019semantickitti} superimpose multiple LiDAR scans to formulate dense point representations, allowing labelling multiple scans concurrently and consistently while collecting SemanticKITTI.
-However, the superimposing process requires accurate and instant localization and pose of LiDAR sensors, and the superimposed moving objects are often distorted and indistinguishable.
-In summary, manual approach remains the primary way of point cloud annotation which requires vast time and efforts as well as well-trained annotators.
+Meanwhile, fully automated point cloud annotation is still infeasible at this stage.
+Several semi-automatic tools have been developed to ease the problem, but they still require tedious manual effort to ensure accuracy and many of them do not generalize well.
+For example, SemanticKITTI~\cite{behley2019semantickitti} uses dense point clouds from superimposed LiDAR scans; however, this superimposition requires precise localization and can distort moving objects.
+Consequently, point cloud annotation still involves manual effort heavily, demanding extensive time and effort from well-trained annotators.

-The labour-intensive nature of point cloud annotation makes the construction of large-scale point-cloud datasets extremely time-consuming.
-This directly leads to limited sizes and diversity in public point-cloud datasets as shown in Table~\ref{tab:datasets}, and poses a great challenge while developing generalizable point cloud learning algorithms.
-Studying label-efficient point cloud learning has become an urgent need to mitigate the limitation of existing point-cloud data.
+The labor-intensive nature of point cloud annotation limits the size and diversity of public datasets, as shown in Table~\ref{tab:datasets}.
+This poses a significant challenge for developing generalizable learning algorithms.
+Therefore, label-efficient learning is essential and urgent to overcome the limitations of existing point cloud data.